 About the Standard

-The Global Industry Standard on Tailings Management is directed at Operators and applies to tailings facilities, both existing and to-be-built.
-It makes clear that extreme consequences to people and the environment from catastrophic tailings facility failures are unacceptable.
+The Global Industry Standard on Tailings Management is directed at Operators and applies to current and future tailings facilities.
+The starting point for the Standard is that extreme consequences to people and the environment from catastrophic tailings facility failures are unacceptable.

-To be compliant with the Standard, Operators must use specified measures to prevent the catastrophic failure of tailings facilities and to implement best practices in planning, design, construction, operation, maintenance, monitoring, closure and post closure activities.
+To conform with the Standard, Operators must use specified measures to prevent the catastrophic failure of tailings facilities and to implement best practices in planning, design, construction, operation, maintenance, monitoring, closure and post closure activities.

-The Standard’s structure is logical, not chronological.
-It is underpinned by an integrated approach to tailings management which was the overarching objective of the Panel.
-To give the Standard structure, the Requirements are organised around six Topic areas, 15 Principles and 77 auditable Requirements.
-The Standard also contains a detailed Glossary in Annex 1; Consequence Classification Tables in Annex 2; Annex 3 provides Summary Tables of key roles, functions, documents and levels of review mentioned in the Standard.
+It is underpinned by an integrated approach to tailings management l.
+The Requirements of the Standard are organised around six Topic areas, which encompass 15 Principles and 77 auditable Requirements.
+The Standard also contains a detailed Glossary in Annex 1; Consequence Classification Tables in Annex 2; and Annex 3 provides Summary Tables of key roles, functions, documents and levels of review mentioned in the Standard.

 Topic Area II requires Operators to develop knowledge about the social, environmental and local economic context of a proposed or existing tailings facility, and as part of this, to conduct a detailed site characterisation.
 It asks for a multi-disciplinary knowledge base to be developed and used by the Operator and key stakeholders in an iterative way to enable all parties to make informed decisions throughout the tailings facility lifecycle.
 These decisions will arise in the context of the alternatives analyses, the choice of technologies and facility designs, emergency response plans, and closure and post-closure plans, amongst others.